Polylog is a mid-sized algorithms channel. Riddle: What share of viewers is male vs female? Make a guess before you go on.

 It may be that men consume YouTube (or the Internet in general) more than women.
 I found this:

-• Women are slightly more likely to visit YouTube; however, male visitors spend longer per day (men: 54 minutes, women: 40 minutes).Source
+• In Britain, women are slightly more likely to visit YouTube; however, male visitors spend longer per day (men: 54 minutes, women: 40 minutes).Source

 • 54% of YouTube’s audience is male and 46% female in 2025.DataReportal, Global Media Insight But only 49% were male in the US in 2023.HubSpot/Statista

-I take it that this can explain a small part of our problem, but only a small part.
+I take it that this can perhaps explain a small part of our problem, but it’s mostly negligible.

-First, even if men versus women spend comparable time on YouTube in general, maybe it’s not true for men in STEM versus women in STEM.
-Thinking of my women friends in STEM, I even entertain the hypothesis that they are more likely to have other hobbies, social lives, and kids.
-Or perhaps the fact that most large STEM YouTubers are male plays a role for reasons that could be both benign and outright sexist (more on this effect in the next section).
+First, even if men and women want to spend comparable time on YouTube in general, maybe this is not true for men in STEM versus women in STEM.
+Thinking of my women friends in STEM, I entertain the hypothesis that they have social lives and hobbies.
+Also, some have kids.
+Or perhaps the fact that most large STEM YouTubers are men plays a role.

-Similarly, imagine that you know that most women like videos about cooking, beauty, or animals, while most men like videos about cars, soccer, or computers.
+Similarly, imagine that you know that most women like videos about cooking, beauty, and animals, while most men like videos about cars, soccer, and computers.
 With what probability should you suggest a cooking video to a male viewer?
-Unless there are some other constraints (like the viewer wanting some diversity, etc.), the probability is zero; you should stay with cars and sports.
+Unless there are some other constraints (like aiming for diversity, etc.), the probability is zero.
+Every pair of a man shown cooking and a woman shown cars is an imperfect situation: swapping them earns money in expectation.

-The fraction $p_{men} / p_{women}$ could in theory be estimated by pooling the data from a few large channels like Veritasium or 3blue1brown and estimating from them.
+Whatever the reason, how do we estimate the proportion of women on STEM Youtube?
+In theory, we could pool the data from a few large channels like Veritasium or 3blue1brown and estimate it from their viewership.
 But I could not find data for these large channels.
-My guess would be that their viewership would be about 85-95% male.
+My guess is it could be about 85-95% male, but who knows.

-Another way of estimating this number is to look at the fraction of female/male science hosts and estimate that the fraction of viewers is roughly the same.
-I found an estimate that 8% of STEM hosts are female.[source](https://pubmed.ncbi.nlm.nih.gov/29974815/#:~:text=video%20content,per%20view%2C%20and%20significantly%20higher) This would lead to about $p_{men} / p_{women} \approx 3.1$.
+A cheap way of estimating this fraction is to look at the fraction of female/male science hosts and estimate that the fraction of viewers is roughly the same.
+I found an estimate that 8% of STEM hosts are female.[source](https://pubmed.ncbi.nlm.nih.gov/29974815/#:~:text=video%20content,per%20view%2C%20and%20significantly%20higher) But literally all large STEM YouTubers I can think of are men.
+This leads me to my guess that the split is around 90-10 to 95-5, with large uncertainty.

 Birds of a feather

-Here’s the male/female ratio for some other YouTube channels, where I could find it, to get some sense of what’s going on.
+Here’s the male/female ratio for some large YouTube channels where I could find it.
+Let’s try to use it to make some sense of what’s going on.
 Sources: MrBeast, It's Okay to Be Smart, Physics Girl, and Hydraulic Press, Joe Rogan, Crime Junkie.
 Generally, the sources were found by GPT and I did not cross-check them.

 Putting it together